History of the Los Angeles Lakers: 2019–2025: James and Davis era - Back to relevance and 17th NBA championship

+2025–present: The Luka Dončić era

-2025–present: Luka Dončić's arrival
+2025: Dončić's arrival

-On February 1st, 2025 (the 17 year anniversary of the Pau Gasol deal), the Lakers pulled off a surprise shocking blockbuster trade, sending a package centered around Davis to the Dallas Mavericks in exchange for 25 year-old superstar guard Luka Dončić, pairing him with James, whom he idolized growing up.
-This was widely renowned as potentially the most shocking trade in NBA history.
-In July, sources reported the Buss family would be selling the majority of the Lakers to Mark Walter for $10 billion, the biggest value ever paid for an American sports team.
+On February 1, 2025 (the 17 year anniversary of the Pau Gasol deal), the Lakers executed a shocking blockbuster trade, sending a package centered around Davis to the Dallas Mavericks in exchange for 25 year-old superstar guard Luka Dončić, pairing him with James, his childhood idol.
+This was considered the most shocking trade in NBA history.
+In July, sources reported the Buss family would be selling the majority of the Lakers to Mark Walter for $10 billion, the biggest sum ever paid for an American sports team.

+2026–present: Post-LeBron James and arrival of Walker Kessler

+On July 8, 2026, Lakers is adding Walker Kessler signed a 4-year, $130 million contract via a sign-and-trade with the Jazz in exchange for two first-round picks and two first-round pick swaps.

+During the off-season LeBron James left the Lakers in free agency to go join for the Philadelphia 76ers.